ezekg/example-python-license-validation/README.md

 python3 -m pip install -r requirements.txt
 ```

-## Activating a machine
+## Validating a license key

-To perform a machine activation, run the script and supply a license key:
+To perform a license key validation, run the script and supply a license key:

 ```
 python3 main.py some-license-key-here
 ```

-The script will use a SHA256-HMAC of your device's [machineid](https://github.com/keygen-sh/py-machineid)
-for the machine's fingerprint.
+The script will validate the license key and print the validation result.

 ## Questions?